Chishio318/Data_publication_bias/README.md

 Doucouliagos, Christos, Richard Freeman, Patrice Laroche, and Tom Stanley.
 2018.
 “How Credible is Trade Union Research?
 Forty Years of Evidence on the Monopoly-Voice Tradeoff.”
 Industrial Relations: A Journal of Economy and Society

 ## Acknowledgment
-I thank my Research Assistants, Shreya Parajan and Beryce Garcia, for helping me through the process in 2018.
+I thank my Research Assistants, Shreya Parajan and Beryce Garcia, for helping me through the classification process in 2018.